jjmaceda/mathIO/CONTRIBUTING.md

 1. Fix any bugs you find.
 2. Add any algorithms you find.
+3. Add metric conversion.
-3. Add mean, median and cumulative frequency related functions.
+4. Add mean, median and cumulative frequency related functions.
-4. Anything else!
+5. Anything else!